Crawley (UK Parliament constituency)

-Crawley is a constituency in West Sussex represented in the House of Commons of the UK Parliament since 2010 by Henry Smith of the Conservative Party.
+Crawley is a constituency in West Sussex represented in the House of Commons of the UK Parliament since 2024 by Peter Lamb of the Labour Party.

 Constituency profile

 The constituency covers the whole of the town and borough of Crawley in West Sussex, and London Gatwick Airport is a significant employment centre.
 Residents' health and wealth are around average for the UK.

 Boundaries

 1983–1997: The Borough of Crawley, and the District of Mid Sussex wards of Balcombe, Copthorne and Worth, Crawley Down, Slaugham, and Turners Hill.

 1997–present: The Borough of Crawley.

 The Boundary Commission analysed population increase and recommended that changes to the constituency be made for the 2010 general election so the seat is now coterminous with the borough.

+The 2023 review of Westminster constituencies left the boundaries unchanged.

 History

 Contents and context

 Before the 1983 general election, Crawley had been part of the Horsham & Crawley, Horsham, and Horsham & Worthing constituencies at times.
 Due to the growth of Crawley, which was a small town, into a substantial new town in the 1960s and 70s, the Boundary Commission took the decision to separate it from Horsham in 1983 and create a new seat.